JDoes/CentosServer/README.md

 # CentosServer

+apg must be present on the system, in order to use this script.
+It is in the Ubuntu18 repo already: sudo apt install apg
+If you are using CentOS, you may have to install EPEL, and then yum install apg

 Dont get rid of usernames.txt.
 It is useful for the removal of users, and well as the creation.

 Create users: